BlaqueDevs/se-assignment-day-4-software-project-management-Nthiga304/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Agile and Waterfall are two distinct project management methodologies, each suited to different types of projects.

+-When Agile is More Beneficial
+Agile is best suited for projects that:
+i) Have evolving requirements or require frequent changes. ii)Need continuous customer involvement. iii) Are complex and require iterative improvements. iv) Benefit from flexibility and adaptability.

+Examples of Projects Using Agile:
+1. Software Development (e.g., Mobile App Development) – A startup building a new app might not have all requirements defined initially.
+Agile allows them to release features in iterations, gather user feedback, and make improvements.
+2. E-commerce Website Development – A company developing an online store can launch a minimum viable product (MVP) first and continuously update it based on user behavior.
+3. Game Development – Game features, mechanics, and design are often adjusted based on beta testing and user feedback.

+-When Waterfall is More Beneficial
+Waterfall is ideal for projects that:
+i) Have well-defined and fixed requirements. ii) Require strict documentation and regulatory compliance. iii)Have a linear, structured process with minimal expected changes. iv) Have a clear end goal and deliverables.

+Examples of Projects Using Waterfall:
+1. Construction Projects (e.g., Building a Bridge) – A bridge construction project follows a strict sequence of planning, design, and execution, where changes mid-way can be costly.
+2. Manufacturing Projects – A company producing a new car model follows a step-by-step process, from design to production, without significant changes.
+3. Government Projects (e.g., Military Defense System) – Security-sensitive projects require detailed planning, documentation, and compliance with strict regulation.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 Quality Assurance (QA) ensures that software is reliable, secure, and performs as expected before release.
 Poor QA can lead to bugs, security vulnerabilities, and system failures, resulting in financial losses, poor user experience, and reputational damage.